jamesmawm/High-Frequency-Trading-Model-with-IB/README.md

 ## Running from a Docker container

 A Docker container helps to automatically build your running environment and isolate changes, all in just a few simple commands!

-You can run this trading model in headless model remotely with the following steps:
+You can run this trading model in headless mode remotely, with the following steps:

 - Ensure your machine has docker and docker-compose installed.
-Build a running image:
+Build the image with this command:

         docker-compose build